meow6969/free-boiii/README.md

 ## Disclaimer

-This software has been created purely for the purposes of academic research.
+This software has been created purely for the purposes of free game.
 It is not intended to be used to harm others.
 Project maintainers are not responsible or liable for misuse of the software.
 Use responsibly.